 Each algorithm comes packaged with a frontend and backend.
 The frontend takes care of interfacing with the user.
 The backend defines functions necessary for computation of the scattering transform.

 Currently, there are eight available frontend–backend pairs, NumPy (CPU), scikit-learn (CPU), pure PyTorch (CPU and GPU), PyTorch>=1.10 (CPU and GPU), PyTorch+scikit-cuda (GPU), PyTorch>=1.10+scikit-cuda (GPU), TensorFlow (CPU and GPU), Keras (CPU and GPU), and Jax (CPU and GPU).

 Kymatio integrates the construction of wavelet filter banks in 1D, 2D, and 3D, as well as memory-efficient algorithms for extracting wavelet scattering coefficients, under a common application programming interface.

 Running Kymatio on a graphics processing unit (GPU) rather than a multi-core conventional central processing unit (CPU) allows for significant speedups in computing the scattering transform.
 The current speedup with respect to CPU-based MATLAB code is of the order of 10 in 1D and 3D and of the order of 100 in 2D.

 We refer to our official benchmarks for further details.

 How to cite

-If you use this package, please cite the following paper:
+If you use this package, please cite our paper Kymatio: Scattering Transforms in Python:

 - SciPy (>= 0.13)

-We strongly recommend running Kymatio in an Anaconda environment, because this simplifies the installation of PyTorch.
-This is most easily achieved by running
+We strongly recommend running Kymatio in an Anaconda environment, because this simplifies the installation of other

 pip install kymatio